101t/PhotoBrushProject/README.md

 ## Acknowledgements
 Many thanks to [AForge.
 NET Framework](http://www.aforgenet.com/) for their support on Filter and many libraries as well as [Code Project](http://www.codeproject.com), [C Sharp Corner](http://www.c-sharpcorner.com/), and Microsoft.

-## Dedication
+## About
-This report is the result of our graduation project for the bachelor’s degree in Information Technology engineering at Faculty of Engineering at the University Of Kalamoon - Syria.
+This project is the result of our graduation project for the bachelor’s degree in Information Technology engineering at Faculty of Engineering at the University Of Kalamoon - Syria.